syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/identify-the-values-in-the-undo-redo-collections.md

 ---
 layout: post
-title: Identify if the Viewer has values in the Undo, Redo stack | Syncfusion&reg;
+title: Identify if the Viewer has values in the Undo, Redo stack | Syncfusion
-description: Learn how to identify if the Viewer has values in Undo, Redo stack in Syncfusion&reg; Blazor SfPdfViewer component and more.
+description: Learn how to identify if the Viewer has values in Undo, Redo stack in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug